maggiebr0wn/snATAC-Express/README.md

 ## 🚀 High-Performance Computing

-For large-scale analyses, the package supports parallel processing:
+For large-scale analyses, the package supports parallel processing.
+Please see the example script `init_parallel_sbatch.py` and modify accoridngly for your compute environment.

 ```bash
 # Run on SLURM cluster